🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 3. Get all the proper equipment

-Don't think that you can simply throw an anchor overboard and come to a dead stop (or even stay in position, for that matter).
-To set an anchor hook properly, there are methods and equipment to consider, especially taking into consideration the ground tackle chain length and wind conditions.
+Don't think you can simply throw an anchor overboard and come to a dead stop (or even stay in position, for that matter).
+To set an anchor hook properly, there are methods and equipment to consider, especially considering the ground tackle chain length and wind conditions.

 Securing your line directly to your anchor shaft isn't sufficient.
 You'll inevitably find yourself dragging anchor.